osherjacobs/LabWork_Findings/clm-bypass-purple-team.md

 The CLM bypass mechanism is unchanged and unpatched — it remains architectural.
 The C# vehicle itself still evades detection.
 It is the embedded PowerShell payload that Microsoft signatured between December 2025 and March 2026.

 The revshells.com TLS shell pattern was not in Defender's signature database in December 2025.
 It is now.
 Offensive tooling has a shelf life.
-The ~90-day window this technique remained viable is a data point worth recording.
+The ~90-day window this technique remained viable might be a data point worth recording.

 **Detection layer conclusion:** ELK captured the full attack chain in both scenarios.
 The SIEM is indifferent to whether evasion succeeds.
 The kill chain is visible either way.